The Best Backpacker Hostels in Goa

 Wanderer’s Hostel, Morjim – is the only hostel in Goa with a swimming pool!
 If you want to experience the chilled out vibe of this area of North Goa and meet like minded people then Wanderers Hostel in Morjim is the place to be.
 Choose from cute tents or dorms clustered around the pool and many games and social activities to break the ice.

-Guesthouses in Arambol
+Hostels in Arambol

 Arambol is now one of the most popular beaches in North Goa but still retains an easy going, alternative hippie traveller vibe.
 There are not so many hostel options here and many travellers choose to stay on the beach in budget beach huts and most nights there is a chilled out scene where a hippy sunset market and drumming circles take place on the beach where you can meet new people and make friends.
 If you’re on a tight budget try the guesthouses a bit further back from the beach.